birc-stormtroopers/connected-components/README.md

     return components
 ```

 As I wrote at the start of this section, we don't improve the running time by this.
-It is possible to have long skinny trees such that `root(v)` has to run through `O(n)` nodes, and that means each `union()` will take linear time, so we end up with an `O(n²)` algorithm.
-(Ok, it is better than `O(en)` since that can be in `O(n³)`, but it still isn't great).
+It is possible to have long skinny trees such that `root(v)` has to run through `O(n)` nodes, and that means each `union()` will take linear time, so we end up with an `O(en)` algorithm.

 To improve on this, we need to avoid tall trees.
 We want short and fat trees instead, where there is never too far from any node to its root.
 What we want to do, is to balance the trees as we build them.

 ### Balancing trees

 I won't show it here because we see similar proofs many places later in CTiB, but I will claim that if you always make sure to merge the smallest tree into the largest and not the other way around, then the depth of the constructed trees will be logarithmic.
-That means each search for a root will run in `O(log n)`, and the total running time becomes `O(n log n)`.
+That means each search for a root will run in `O(log n)`, and the total running time becomes `O(e log n)`.

 All we have to do is keep track of the size of the trees.
 We could use a separate list for that: `size`.
 It would initially have `size[v] == 1` for all the singleton trees.
-Whenever we merge two trees of size `size[v]` and `size[w]`, we merge the smaller into the larger^[2], and the new tree will have size `size[v] + size[w]`.
+Whenever we merge two trees of size `size[v]` and `size[w]`, we merge the smaller into the larger[^2], and the new tree will have size `size[v] + size[w]`.

 [^2]: It doesn't matter if we keep track of the height or total size of trees; you can do either, and it still works.